kerberos-io/documentation/content/vault/configuration/index.md

 2. implement and configure one or more integrations,
 3. create an account, so Kerberos Vault can be consumed.

--- TODO show an image illustrating what has to be done.

 ## 1. Providers

 Storage providers are the foundation of Kerberos Vault.
 As an administrator you bring your own cloud or edge storage, so there is no need to install a specific Kerberos Vault storage, we are open and integrate with others.